ETI corporate membership obligations

 How we measure member companies' performance

-Member companies must also submit annual reports to the ETI Board which set out the steps they are taking to tackle working conditions in their supply chains.
+Member companies must also submit biennial reports to the ETI Board which set out the steps they are taking to tackle working conditions in their supply chains.
 They must tell us:

 - who is driving the company's ethical trade strategy

 - how much money they have spent on ethical trade activities